-ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph.
+ANSWER: Defendant Mohammed denies that he engineered plaintiffs' arrests, detentions or prosecutions and lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 48. Despite their knowledge of the City's failed policies and customs for disciplining, supervising, and controlling its officers, the policymakers failed to take action to remedy these problems.